 “Being from Topeka KS, just because it’s surrounded by wheat farmers in the Midwest, didn’t mean that we weren’t exposed to every kind of music,” Livgren reminds us.
 “You could live in Cody WY and go in a record store there and buy the same records as someone in New York City.
 People assumed that because we were from Kansas that we should be a fiddle band or something.
 We heard all kinds of British rock from Cream to King Crimson.”

 Drummer Phil Ehart recalls those early pre-“Wayward Son” days ,” We were all poor as church mice.
 Nobody had a nickel to their name.
 We all lived in a “band house”, and every dime we made went back into the band and keeping our bass player Dave in cigarettes!”
 Kerry Livgren concurs.”
 In 1970 for the year I made five bucks.
 That’s below any poverty level I know of.”

 It would take Kansas no less than four trips to the plate before they would touch all the bases with their 1976 Leftoverture release, but even after selling four million copies, many rock critics continued to dismiss the band even though most couldn’t have found Topeka with a map.
-“The fact that we were an American band which emulated a lot of the progressive rock from England bugged a lot of American music critics,” Livgren explained.
+“The fact that we were an American band which emulated a lot of the progressive rock from England bugged a lot of American music critics,” Livgren explains in this classic rock interview.
 “They thought, ‘You shouldn’t sound like that if you come from Kansas’!
 Apparently real people didn’t seem to care, ’cause we sold millions of records anyway (with the next Kansas album in 1977, Point of Know Return).” –Redbeard